Manual dexterity is the ability to effectively use your hands and fingers with precision.

 Manual dexterity is also important for dentists who carry out delicate dental procedures on a daily basis.

-Manual dexterity is a topic that can come up at medical and dental interviews.
+Manual dexterity is a topic that can come up at dental and medical school interviews.
 For example, you might be asked why it is important for certain specialties and how you’ve acquired and improved it.

 In a dental interview, you might even be asked to actively demonstrate your manual dexterity, for example, by using fine tweezers to transfer beads or bending a thin metal wire into a specific shape.